sezezulka/sezezulka.github.io/_posts/2020-07-02-medico_readings.md

 35. Reinhardt, L. (2015).
 Good and bad arithmetical manners.
 Analysis, 75(1), 26-28.
 36. Nietzsche, F. (2017).
 Nietzsche: On the Genealogy of Morality and Other Writings.
 Essay 3 (3rd ed., Cambridge Texts in the History of Political Thought) (K. Ansell-Pearson, Ed.; C. Diethe, Trans.).
 Cambridge: Cambridge University Press.
 37. Foucault, M. (1971).
 Orders of discourse.
 Social Science Information, 10(2), 7–30
+38. Bright, L. K. (2022).
+Two Tendencies.
+39. von Hofmannsthal, Hugo (1902).
+The Letter of Lord Chandos.
+40. Wolters, G. (2015).
+Globalized parochialism: Consequences of English as Lingua Franca in philosophy of science.
+International Studies in the Philosophy of Science, 29(2), 189-200.